Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

 \subsection{Deep Learning in Geometry Design}

-In recent years, deep learning has been a great success in extracting informative features from data \cite{lecun2015deep}.
-Especially in a supervised visual learning manner, with the invention of convolutional neural network (CNN) \cite{lecun1989lenet,lecun1998gradient}, deep learning has been general solutions in many fields, like image classification \cite{szegedy2015going} \cite{he2015delving}, object detection \cite{ren2015fasterrcnn,redmon2016yolo}, and segmentation \cite{li2017fully,he2017maskrcnn}.
-Also, with the introduction to GAN \cite{goodfellow2014gan}, deep learning in a self-supervised manner has been widely used in synthesizing realistic samples, and some sophisticated GAN-based model can generate high-resolution images which are even hard to distinguish by humans \cite{karras2019style}.
-With the ability to extract representative features and synthesize realistic samples, deep learning has been widely used to make geometric design more systematic and efficient.
+In recent years, deep learning has been successful at extracting informative features from data (\cite{lecun2015deep}).
+Supervised learning, which maps an input to an output based on training input-output pairs, has become general solutions in many fields, like image classification (\cite{lecun1989lenet,szegedy2015going,he2015delving}), object detection (\cite{ren2015fasterrcnn,redmon2016yolo}), and segmentation (\cite{li2017fully,he2017maskrcnn}).
+However, supervised learning is limited to labeled data, and collection of a large number of labels can be expensive.
+Self-supervised learning proposes to utilize the data itself as labels and learn features by predicting the data, which requires no explicitly labeled data.
+Following the insight, variational Autoencoder (VAE) (\cite{kingma2013auto}), learns representative latent features by reconstructing the input.
+Also, with the introduction of GAN (\cite{goodfellow2014gan}), deep learning in a self-supervised manner has been widely used in synthesizing realistic samples, and some sophisticated GAN-based model can generate high-resolution images which are even hard to distinguish by humans (\cite{karras2019style}).
+Due to the ability to extract representative features and synthesize realistic samples, deep learning has been widely used to make the geometric design more systematic and efficient.
 This section will introduce some work of deep learning in geometric design, especially in aerodynamic shape design.

 In the work of \cite{norgaard1997neural}, a multi-layer perceptron (MLP), which takes the angle of attack and flap setting as input, is trained to predict multiple aerodynamic coefficients, including lift coefficient, drag coefficient, and moment of inertia.
 Further, \cite{zhang2018application} utilizes CNN with airfoil images as input to learn the lift coefficients of different airfoils in multiple flow Mach numbers, Reynolds numbers, and diverse angles of attack.
 Similarly, in \cite{yilmaz2017convolutional}, CNN is implemented to predict the pressure coefficient value at the test point.
 Moreover, \cite{yilmaz2018deep} presents a CNN-based method to learn the correlation between airfoil geometry and pressure distribution.
 The model can also conduct an inverse airfoil design given the pressure.